Yvonne Cormeau: Postwar

 A year after the end of the war, Cormeau was demobilised with the WAAF rank of Flight Officer.
 She then worked as a translator and in the SOE section at the Foreign Office.
 She became a linchpin of F Section veterans and arranged their annual Bastille Day dinner.
 Cormeau and her daughter, Yvette Pitt, were reunited and lived in London.
 Cormeau was one of the earliest members of the Special Forces Club in London and she was a committee member.
 She promoted Anglo-French relations.

 In her 70s, she married again to James Edgar Farrow, with whom she lived in Derbyshire.
 He predeceased her.
 She spent her later years at Tall Pines nursing home, formerly in Gally Hill Road, Fleet, Hampshire.
 After Yvonne Cormeau-Farrow died, she was survived by her daughter.
 Her memorial service was attended by representatives from both UK and French governments.

 She was the subject of This Is Your Life in 1989 when she was surprised by Michael Aspel.
 She was interviewed for the movie Charlotte Gray and described as the "real Charlotte" of the novel and film.
-She was an adviser to the BBC television series Wish Me Luck.
+She was an adviser to the ITV television series Wish Me Luck.